 10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

-How Plant Medicine Healed My Depression.
+How Plant Medicine Saved My Life.

 I’ve struggled with suicidal thoughts half of my life.
 Not that I’ve been planning a suicide for fifteen years, but on and off, I’ve thought that I’d rather be dead.
-Because being alive has from time to time been so painful that I didn’t want to do deal with it.
+Because being alive has, from time to time, been so painful that I didn’t want to do deal with it.

 As the years have gone by, it’s been harder to pick myself up to keep going and keep trying for a solution.
-I just couldn’t be sure if there were one for me.
+I just couldn’t be sure if there was one for me.
 This year, I started to feel that I was running out of time.

 As often has been the case for me, it’s been looking good on the outside: I’ve traveled the world, everywhere from New York to Cape Town, Buenos Aires, and Dubai.
 Sure, I’ve had some great times and met amazing people.
 I’ve been productive with my work, and I’ve been pleasant and smiling when in public.

 But in between, on my own with no one around, I’ve also had times when I really wanted to die.
-It’s almost made it worse to be depressed in these beautiful locations: why couldn’t I be happy and grateful for these incredible opportunities?
+It’s almost been worse to be depressed in these beautiful locations: why couldn’t I be happy and grateful for these incredible opportunities?
 What was wrong with me?
 The thought that kept coming into my head was: I can’t do this for another year.

 But this woman was not a junkie but a highly educated psychologist and a lovely, caring person.
-I trusted her judgment and the stories she told me about other patients who’d been helped by the plant medicine.
+I trusted her judgment and the stories she told me about other patients who’d been helped by plant medicine.
 She explained that plant medicine is not addictive.
-I’d also read my idol Tim Ferriss’ book Tools of Titans, which includes research of positive results from plant medicine on mental issues such as PTSD and depression.
+I’d also read my idol Tim Ferriss’ book Tools of Titans, which includes research on positive results from using plant medicine on mental issues such as PTSD and depression.

 A few months later, I was in Dubai and having a rough time.
-I got a message from my dear friend from Australia, someone whose opinion I trust and hold highly.
-He was traveling and told me that he’d just had the best week of his life at a place called Rythmia in Costa Rica, where he’d done ayahuasca ceremonies.
+I got a message from my dear friend in Australia, someone whose opinion I trust and hold highly.
+He was traveling and told me that he’d just had the best week of his life at a retreat center in Costa Rica, where he’d done ayahuasca ceremonies.

-However, my biggest fear was not losing my mind but shitting myself, which can be a side effect of ayahuasca.
+However, my biggest fear was not losing my mind on psychedelics but shitting myself, which can be a side effect of ayahuasca.
 I reckoned that it would make the situation slightly better to be in the comfort of a nice resort.

-Every ceremony was a new experience.
+There were four ceremonies for the week, and every ceremony was a new experience.
 My first one was, I suppose, a “classic” hallucinogenic trip with images.
 A couple made me giggle, but mainly, it was a horrific and utterly painful experience.
 I vomited like crazy.
 I felt connected to the pain of the whole world.

 The resentments that had weighed me down for so many years disappeared, and everything felt like water under the bridge.
 All I wanted to do was to see my parents again and hug and kiss them!
-I cried so much that a blood vessel in my eye burst and my eyelids were so puffy that I could hardly open my eyes the next day.
+I cried so much that a blood vessel in my eye burst, and my eyelids were so puffy that I could hardly open my eyes the next day.
 I looked like a freak.

-I was terrified to do more ceremonies, but I hadn’t come all the way to Costa Rica to not make the most out of it.
+Although I was terrified to do more ceremonies, I hadn’t come all the way to Costa Rica to not make the most out of it.
 So I continued the following nights.
 Wednesday night was when my miracle happened.

 I thought that no experience could ever be worse than being suicidal.
-But that was before I was on a hallucinogenic trip to a different dimension in the middle of a Costa Rican hurricane, trying my best not to shit my pants while shaman music sounding like “OMPI LOMPI, OMPI LOMPI!!!” was screaming in my ears.
+But that was before I was on a hallucinogenic trip to a different dimension in the middle of a Costa Rican hurricane, trying my best not to shit my pants while shaman music sounding like “OMPI LOMPI, OMPI LOMPI!” was screaming in my ears.